Jahmilli/helps-backend/README.md

 4. To validate the application is running, from the browser, navigate to: 'http://localhost:3001/api/v1/test' and expect to see 'Hello world'.

+#### Using email
+Current email is setup using nodemailer with a temporary gmail account.
+These details are saved in a .env file (see .env_template for what fields are needed in this .env file).
+To get credentials, please ask someone in the group. __NOTE:__ Make sure these credentials are not saved in any other file and accidentally committed.

 If you have any issues, please ask someone in the group :)
 This application was setup using:
 - [production ready nodejs](https://itnext.io/production-ready-node-js-rest-apis-setup-using-typescript-postgresql-and-redis-a9525871407)